My Favorite Yoga Pose

 By Nancy Weshkoff

-– Did you know that heart disease is the NUMBER ONE killer of women in the United States?
+–Heart disease is the NUMBER ONE killer of women in the United States.

-– Did you know that if you stacked up ALL cancer-related deaths for women together (breast, lung, ovarian, liver, skin cancer, etc), that all of these cancer-related deaths together would still be number two behind heart disease?
+–If you stacked up ALL cancer-related deaths for women together (breast, lung, ovarian, liver, skin cancer, etc), all of these cancer-related deaths together would still be number two behind heart disease.

-– Did you know that 1 in 3 women in the United States will die every year from heart disease?
-And of this number, did you know that more than 1,800 of these women who die from heart disease will live here on Long Island in New York?
+– One in three women in the United States will die every year from heart disease.
+If you were sitting in a group of women and looked to your right and to your left, sadly one of you will die from heart disease.
+And of this number, more than 1,800 of these women who die from heart disease will live here on Long Island in New York.

 While there are some things that you cannot change, such as your family history of heart disease, there are several things that doctors all agree that you CAN do to lower your risk of having a heart attack or stroke.
 These include:

 – Learn to be “in the present moment”.
-We often worry unnecessarily about things from our past that we cannot change or things in the future that MIGHT happen but haven’t happened yet and may never happen.
+We often worry unnecessarily about things from our past that we cannot change or things in the future that MIGHT happen but have not happened yet and may never happen.
 In our classes and workshops at Moonflower Yoga, we teach you ways to be more in the present moment and let go of unnecessary worries bringing you more peace and calm.